Twigman/tyche/README.md

   - sequence for color profile usage

 <br />
-The project is still in progress and will be updated<br />
+ATTENTION: The uploaded project is not complete/executable.
+The real configuration and some config beans are missing!
+This is an archtecture showcase with implementation details in the first place.<br />
 <br />
 Start only MongoDB container for development with IDE: